-Figure 13: Annual Work Plan development process
+Figure 14: Annual Work Plan development process

 The concept of an annual work plan that establishes the land management program for an entire year is an important key to successful implementation of sustainable forest management on Pocomoke State Forest.
-It is the intent of the Department that by July 2011 a new land management contract that covers both Chesapeake Forest Lands and Pocomoke State Forest will be implemented via a contract process called an RFP (Request for Proposals).
+A land management contract that covers both Chesapeake Forest Lands and Pocomoke State Forest was implemented via a contract process called an RFP (Request for Proposals) beginning in July 2011.
 It will be the job of the Contract Land Manager to implement the silvicultural practices outlined in each Annual Work Plan.
 It will be the responsibility of the DNR State Forest Manager to oversee day to day operations on Pocomoke Forest and the implementation of each Annual Work Plan.
-The amount of work that needs to be done, coupled with the tendency of Eastern Shore soils to be too wet at times to support equipment without soil or water damage, means that the both the State Land Manager and the private contract manager must be able to plan and schedule work well ahead of time, arrange for sub-contractors, and be ready to move rapidly when weather and soil conditions are favorable.
-This will be accomplished through a well defined and detailed annual work plan that will plan out forest management and restoration projects over a year in advance of the actual work.
+The amount of work that needs to be done, coupled with the tendency of Eastern Shore soils to be too wet at times to support equipment without soil or water damage, means that the both the State Land Manager and the private contract manager must be able to plan and schedule work well ahead of time, arrange for subcontractors, and be ready to move rapidly when weather and soil conditions are favorable.
+This will be accomplished through a well-defined and detailed annual work plan that will plan out forest management and restoration projects over a year in advance of the actual work.

-Figure 13 shows how achieving desirable on-the-ground results, which are the key outcomes of the annual work plans, requires the cooperation of a variety of players.
+Figure 14 shows how achieving desirable on-the-ground results, which are the key outcomes of the annual work plans, requires the cooperation of a variety of players.
 Several parties are involved in the process all with key roles, but the persons central to all implementation, monitoring and reporting are the Land Managers.
 In this process, the lines of responsibility essential for success are clearly defined.
 The Land Managers are responsible for implementing the Annual Work Plan in a manner that is both environmentally and fiscally responsible.
 Quarterly reports submitted by the contractual Land Manager to DNR maintain a constant flow of information so that problems can be quickly identified and addressed.